 The Lottery is a member of the Multi-State Lottery Association (the MUSL), which operates traditional draw games on behalf of participating state lotteries.
 Each MUSL member sells game tickets through its agents and makes weekly wire transfers to the MUSL in an amount equivalent to the member's share of the estimated grand prize liability.
 Each MUSL member pays lesser prizes directly to the winners.
-The MUSL has operated the Powerball game since fiscal year 2008, Mega Millions game since 2010, and Lotto America since 2018.
+The MUSL has operated the Powerball game since fiscal year 2008, Mega Millions game since 2010, and Lotto America since 2018 and Lucky for Life since 2015.
 Participating lotteries are required to maintain deposits with MUSL for contingency reserves to protect MUSL from unforeseen prize liabilities.
 The money in this reserve fund is refundable to MUSL members if the MUSL disbands or if a member leaves the MUSL Board.
 The MUSL has an agreement that grants MUSL the nonexclusive right to offer the multi-jurisdictional lottery game known as the "Mega Millions Game," to be conducted by the MUSL member lotteries.

-The amount the Lottery had on deposit with the MUSL, as of June 30, 2022, and 2021, equaled \$2,477,527 and \$2,486,974 respectively.
+The amount the Lottery had on deposit with the MUSL, as of June 30, 2023, and 2022, equaled \$2,522,812 and \$2,477,527 respectively.
 These amounts are also reported as a liability on the Lottery's balance sheet because they represent the amount to be paid to the State's General Fund upon separation from the MUSL, if the MUSL is not required to use any portion of the Lottery's reserves held by the MUSL.